tigranmogrov/bundler/README.md

 For example

-`"build": "webpack -c config/build.js -d source-map"` <br>
+`"build": "webpack -c config/build.js -d source-map"`

 `"watch": "webpack --watch -c config/prod.js -d source-map"`

 #### Html minify `config/plugins`

-Change the value in GetHtmlWebpackPlugins.
+Change the value in GetHtmlWebpackPlugins.\
 collapseWhitespace: true/false

 #### Linters

-Run `npm run lint` to find problematic patterns or code that doesn't adhere to certain style guidelines in the project.
+Run `npm run lint` to find problematic patterns or code\
+that doesn't adhere to certain style guidelines in the\
+project.
 You can also use `npm run lint-fix` to fix them.

 #### Here's an example how to use